-Hybrid seeds are created by selecting two strains and cross-pollinating them in order to create a more vigorous plant, often times selecting for higher yield and shelf stability.
-Heirlooms are old-time varieties saved year after year and are prized for their superb flavor, superior nutrient density and the ability to save your own.
+Hybrid seeds are created by selecting two strains and cross-pollinating them to create a more vigorous plant, often selecting for higher yield and shelf stability.
+Heirlooms are old-time varieties saved year after year and are prized for their superb flavor, superior nutrient density, and the ability to save your own.

 What are some advantages to growing heirloom strains?

-On top of the need for a more shelf stable product, commercial breeders have been steadily selecting hybrids which yield more and more.
+On top of the need for a more shelf-stable product, commercial breeders have been steadily selecting hybrids that yield more and more.
 Although for home gardeners, a small difference in yield is not a big deal.
-Even though hybrids often do out yield heirlooms, research has shown that newer, conventionally bred vegetables are significantly less nutrient dense than heirloom counterparts.
-According to a study done by the Biochemical Institute at the University of Texas in 2009, there is an inverse relation between yield and mineral density with some minerals declining by as much as 40%.
-This relationship is known as the genetic dilution effect and has been recognized as a reality since the 1940’s.
+Even though hybrids often do outyield heirlooms, research has shown that newer, conventionally bred vegetables are significantly less nutrient-dense than heirloom counterparts.
+According to a study done by the Biochemical Institute at the University of Texas in 2009, there is an inverse relationship between yield and mineral density with some minerals declining by as much as 40%.
+This relationship is known as the genetic dilution effect and has been recognized as a reality since the 1940s.

 Saving Seeds and Local Adaptations

 Another advantage of heirlooms over conventional hybrids is the ability to save your seeds and replant them year after year.
 Because heirloom plants are open-pollinated, seeds saved from heirlooms will produce plants that are true to type.
 This allows home gardeners to continuously select seeds from plants that performed better than others and enjoy them year after year.
 This creates locally adapted varieties that can better combat local pests and diseases.
 Small, diverse gardens and heirlooms that have been selected for specific localities will only become more reliable year after year.
 Not only do you get a better, locally adapted strain when you save your own seeds, but you also save money because you don’t have to purchase new seeds every year.